-The Agricultural Credit Act of 1987 established the Farm Credit System Insurance Corporation (the Corporation or FCSIC) for the purpose of ensuring the timely payment of principal and interest on notes, bonds, debentures, and other obligations issued under subsection (c) or (d) of section 4.2 of the Farm Credit Act of 1971, as amended (the Farm Credit Act).
+The Agricultural Credit Act of 1987 established the Farm Credit System Insurance Corporation (the Corporation or FCSIC) for the purpose of insuring the timely payment of principal and interest on notes, bonds, debentures, and other obligations issued under subsection (c) or (d) of section 4.2 of the Farm Credit Act of 1971, as amended (the Farm Credit Act).
 Each bank in the Farm Credit System (System) participating in insured obligations is an insured System bank.
-At December 31, 2020 and 2019, there were four insured System banks and 68 direct lender associations.
+At December 31, 2021 there were four insured System banks and 67 direct lender associations, down from four insured System banks and 68 direct lender associations at December 31, 2020.